 Overflow Incontinence:

-Overflow incontinence occurs when the bladder doesn’t empty completely during urination, leading to constant or frequent dribbling of urine.
-It can be caused by an obstruction in the urinary tract, nerve damage, or weak bladder muscles.
-People with overflow incontinence may experience a constant feeling of needing to urinate.
+Overflow incontinence occurs when your bladder does not empty entirely, leading to continuous or frequent dribbling of urine.
+This type can be caused by an enlarged prostate, weak bladder muscles, or nerve damage.
+You might experience a constant feeling of needing to urinate even after just going to the bathroom.
+Older men with prostate issues are particularly at risk.

 Functional Incontinence:

-Functional incontinence is not caused by bladder issues but rather by physical or cognitive limitations that prevent individuals from reaching the bathroom in time.
-This type of incontinence is often seen in seniors who have mobility or cognitive impairments, making it difficult for them to recognize the need to use the restroom or access it in time.
+Functional incontinence is not caused by problems with your bladder but rather by physical or cognitive limitations that prevent you from reaching the bathroom in time.
+Conditions like arthritis or Alzheimer’s disease can contribute to this type, making it difficult for older adults to move quickly or recognize the need to urinate.

 Mixed Incontinence:

-Mixed incontinence refers to a combination of two or more types of incontinence, typically stress and urge incontinence.
-For instance, an individual may experience leakage during physical activities (stress incontinence) and also have sudden urges to urinate (urge incontinence).
+Mixed incontinence combines elements of two or more types of urinary incontinence, typically stress and urge incontinence.
+For example, you may experience urine leakage when you laugh (stress incontinence) and also feel a sudden, strong urge to urinate (urge incontinence).
+This combination requires a tailored treatment plan to address multiple underlying factors.

 Recognizing the Signs and Symptoms